phuongdao1/optdis/README.md

 ## CONTACTS

 Please report any problems directly to the github issue tracker.
-Also, you can also send your feedbacks to phuongdao1@gmail.com.
+Also, you can also send your feedbacks to  phuongdao1 at gmail dot com.

 ## LICENSE